wenjian80/wlsdockersample/README.md

 - Using docker desktop https://docs.docker.com/docker-for-windows/install/
 - Do take note that Hyper-V and Containers Windows features must be enabled.
 - Go to Start -> Turn windows features on -> Select Hyper-V and Containers.
+- Apache Maven 3.6.1 is install to build a sample app.

 ## Build simple app
 - mvn clean package